-But are you ready to live with your partner?
+About 43 million Americans move every year, but are you ready to live with your partner?

 There’s no secret formula to determine when you and your partner are ready to take the next step in your relationship.
 However, there are a few simple questions you can ask yourself to help make that final choice.
 Here are some of the most important factors to consider when you’re thinking about moving in with your partner.

 Do we have similar financial goals?

 Money is one of the most pressing issues a couple will face throughout their relationship.
 Splitting bills and making investments are two factors that every couple will have to face head-on.
 If you’re not on the same page financially, this could lead to a slew of other issues.